wilsonliaows/docs/workbot/workbot-message-action.md

 ![Select control type](/assets/images/workbot/workbot-message-actions/select-control-type.png)

 You can choose from 3 different types of select menus.
-Each differ by the type of menu options displayed:
+Each differ by the menu options displayed:
   - **Channels** displays the list of all public channels in your Slack workspace.

   ![Channel menu options](/assets/images/workbot/workbot-message-actions/channels-select.gif)